Marcelle-Samir/Firmware_Over_The_Air/README.md

-# Firmware_Over_The_Air_RaspberryPi
+# Firmware Over The Air

-This project is a firmware over the air for automotive industry using RaspberryPi 3B+ and STm32 Mc
+This project's purpose is to flash a new firmware over the air for automotive industry, we used:
+>RaspberryPi 3B+ and SdCard
+>3.5 Inch Raspberry Pi screen
+>STMF103 microcontroller

-Till now we are using the full image of raspbian-buster
+Till now we are using the full image of raspbian-buster for our Raspberry Pi

-and also till now we manually put parser.py file and the desired code we want to flash to our st Mc
+## Raspberry Pi

-## The image for RaspberryPi
+**The image for Raspberry Pi**

 - you can download the Raspian Image from: https://www.raspberrypi.org/downloads/raspbian/